kudelskisecurity/nist-lwc-power-analysis/README.md

  - `elephant176` for the attack on Jumbo (Elephant-176)
  - `elephant` for a generic code that can attack both candidates
    - The additional parameter `--block-size` (set to 176 or 160) specifies the variant of the candidate to attack

+For example, running the Elephant-160 attack is as simple as `./main.py elephant160`.

 ### GIFT-COFB